chicio/chicio.github.io/_posts/2018-02-08-react-native-debug-on-device-rctbundleurlprovider.md

 address of your computer, extracted using an `ifconfig` command, concatenated with the domain `xip.io`.
 So the file will contain a string like the following one: `<your computer IP address>.xip.io`.
 This is the string returned by the `guessPackagerHost` method.
-In the screenshot below you can find the source code of this method and the string that it returns
+In the screenshot below you can find the source code of this method and the string that it returns.

 ![React Native my local ip](/assets/images/posts/react-native-my-local-ip.jpg "React Native my local ip")